joeyplum/spatio-temporal-recon/README.md

 ## Running the scripts.

-I personally run all scripts using the `Run Current File in Interactive Window' tool in VScode.
+I run the shell script `run_recons.sh` to run the binning and reconstruction algorithms.
+Settings for each algorithm can be applied in this script.

 ## Uninstall.